prestsoftware/prest/docs/src/simulations/index.rst

 Generating random choices based on an *existing* dataset
 --------------------------------------------------------

-| You can use this feature to generate choices of random-behaving subjects who faced *exactly* the same menus that subjects
+| One can use this feature to generate choices of random-behaving subjects who faced *exactly* the same menus that subjects
 | in an existing dataset were presented with.
 |
 | In this case, Prest reproduces subject-by-subject the menu structure of the original dataset.